 Probiotics can increase dopamine since more than 50% of your dopamine resides in your intestines.
 (72)

-Taking a good multivitamin that contains bioavailable magnesium and an omega-3 supplement is an excellent place to start.
+Taking a good multivitamin that contains a bioavailable form of magnesium is an excellent place to start.

 The Use of Caffeine as a Dopamine Supplement

 Lastly, there are few substances on the planet that do as much dopamine boosting as caffeine.